For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Money for switching bank or utility supplier

-One of the main things we recommend students do before they start uni is open a student bank account.
+One of the main things we suggest students do before starting uni is open a student bank account.
 But did you know you can switch bank accounts even when you've already started uni?
-Better still, you can get free cash for doing so.
+Better still, you could potentially get free cash as a result.

 If you're thinking about switching accounts, make sure it suits your needs.
 For example, check the overdraft is big enough.